nyu-dh/black-solidarity-day/_bsd/blacksolidarityday_paradephoto_1972_6.md

 _date: '1972'
 author: Ron Tyson, The Daily Worker and The Daily World
 location: New York, New York
-description: A adult pushes a stroller in front of the "Harlem Institude for Marxist Studies" banner during the Black Solidarity Day Parade in 1972.
+description: An adult pushes a stroller in front of the "Harlem Institute for Marxist Studies" banner during the Black Solidarity Day Parade in 1972.
 Black Solidarity Day was conceived as a day of unity for all Black people and so it has historically offered events that are inclusive and supportive of the participation of families.